jamesm-vt/cs109a_adni/docs/markdown_notebooks/merged_data_eda.md

 <!-- End ADNI phase table -->

-## ADNI Data
-Before looking at a single observation or feature, there is a lot of information we can glean from reviewing ADNI metadata.
-There are over 250 datasets in the ADNI data inventory spanning the 4 study phases (ADNI 1, GO, 2, 3) - and this number does not include the archives.
-These studies are longitudinal.
-ADNI-1 started in 2004 and ADNI-3 continues today.
-Although there is potentially a wealth of information, insights, and predictive power in these data, their data collection methods and longitudinal nature present many challenges.

-One challenge is that all biometrics within the scope of the study are not collected across all study phases.
-Also, within each phase, not all participants had all measurements taken.
-For example, in ADNI-1, $100\%$ of the cohort had a 1.5 Tesla (1.5T) MRI, $50\%$ had a PET scan.
-Of the $50\%$ that didn't have a PET scan, $25\%$ had a 3T MRI.
-Finally, only $20\%$ of the ADNI-1 cohort had a lumbar puncture (L.P.) to collect cerebral spinal fluid (CSF).

-Other data challenges are related to the longitudinal nature of the studies across the different phases.
-In each successive phase of the study, participants were rolled over from previous phases while new participants were also added - *(cohort details can be seen in the table above)*.
-However, existing participants in the study must provide their consent to be included in each subsequent phase.
-Furthermore, an obvious, but nonetheless real, complication with this population is that a participant could be removed from the study at any time due to significant deterioration in health or death.

-The result is that each phase of the study produces a richer set of longitudinal data than the previous study because of the rollover participants.
-The downside of this design is the inherent introduction of missingness into the data due to the recently joined participants.

 ### An initial look at the data.
-Given the breadth of available data and the challenges mentioned above, deciding what data to use to start EDA is a non-trivial task.
-Fortunately, there is a combined dataset available consisting of key ADNI tables merged into a single table based on the patient identifier or `RID`.
+Given the breadth of available data and the challenges mentioned above, deciding where to invest EDA effort is an important consideration.
+Fortunately, ADNI provides a combined dataset consisting of key ADNI tables merged into a single table based on the patient identifier or `RID`.
 As is common with most ADNI datasets, each observation represents a single visit for a participant.
 This means that a single participant (`RID`) may appear multiple times in the dataset.
 The number of occurrences will generally depend on what phase the participant entered the study.

 Let's take an initial look at the merged dataset.